leomckenna/ticketmaster-data-collection/README.md

 | `--db <path>` | Output SQLite database.
 Will be created if not present.
 Recommended at project root. |
 | `--clean` | Optional.
 Remove intermediate normalized CSVs after successful load. |

-This will create the database, events.db.
+This will create or update the database named "events.db".

 #### Validate the Database (Optional)
 ```